Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: THAI HOA

-Not only locals, many tourists from other places also take the opportunity to visit the festival.
-Mr. Quang (34 years old), who is on a business trip in Ho Chi Minh City, said that the dim sum here impressed him because "the taste is different from many other restaurants I have eaten at, and the price is also reasonable".
-He said that although the stalls are small, the quality of the food is still stable.
+Not only locals, but many tourists from other places also took the opportunity to visit the festival.
+Quang (34 years old), who is on a business trip in Ho Chi Minh City, said that the dim sum here impressed him because "the flavor is different from many restaurants I've eaten at, and the price is also reasonable."
+He believes that although the stalls are small, the quality of the food remains consistent.
 For him, this is an interesting opportunity to learn more about the cuisine and culture of the Chinese community.

-Besides food, drinks also attracted a large crowd.
-Mr. Van Trung (26 years old) said that he liked Taiwanese tea the most because "the tea flavor is stronger and more unique than regular milk tea".
-He commented that the festival space was large, with many new dishes that made "going around one time made me want to try more".
+Besides the food, the drinks also attracted many people.
+Van Trung (26 years old) said that his favorite was Taiwanese tea because "the tea flavor is stronger and more unique than regular milk tea."
+He commented that the festival space was large and had many new items, making him "want to try more after just one walk around."

 Lễ hội ẩm thực Chợ Lớn: Đông nghẹt khách ngày cuối tuần - Ảnh 6.